-“I’m sorry,” my toddler replied in between tears.
-I doubt he even knew what ‘sorry’ was, because clearly he wasn’t—a few minutes later he runs after his dad and smacks him again with his hand.
-Insert a few more parenting mishaps here and a tad more toddler crying there, and you get the idea of how the rest of the evening went.
+“I’m sorry,” my toddler replied between tears.
+I doubt he even knew what “sorry” meant, because clearly he wasn’t.
+A few minutes later he ran after his dad and smacked him again with his hand.
+Insert a few parenting mishaps here and toddler crying there, and you get an idea of how the rest of the evening went.

 Except saying sorry only works when you mean it.
 And when you know what it even means.